cosent/plonesocial.microblog/README.rst

 This component provides only the status update form and storage.
 To display the stored microblog messages, use `plonesocial.activitystream`_ in combination with plonesocial.microblog, or install the full `plonesocial.suite`_.

+Plonesocial.microblog provides a microblogging solution for Plone using core content types only, without any external dependencies.
+It does not require an external service and can be set up and run with a normal Plone buildout configuration.

+This simplicity also has its downside: this native solution will not be as scalable as a solution that uses an external service.
+Take a look at the jarn.xmpp.* or collective.kwetter solutions for large-scale microblogging in Plone with very many users.
+The performance ceiling is as yet untested.

 Plonesocial
 ===========